STREETS & SIDEWALKS

 Why is it needed?

-Photo of what drivers and pedestrians see with the Hawk traffic signal
+Instructions for drivers and pedestrians when they see various lights on the Hawk signal

 Click to enlarge instructions